 Haemato - Oncology

 Hematology, or Haematology, is the medicinal branch that deals with blood related diseases.
-The cause of such diseases are studied, it is then followed by the prognosis, the treatment and prevention of such blood related diseases.
-And Oncology is the branch of medicine which deals with the diagnosis, treatment and prevention of cancer.
+The cause of such diseases are studied, it is then followed by the prognosis, the treatment and prevention of such diseases.
+And Oncology is the branch of medicine which deals with the diagnosis, treatment and prevention of forms of cancer.
 The person who deals with it is an Oncologist.
 Haemato Oncology is related to all kinds of blood cancers that amount upto one tenth of global cancers.
 The person who deals with such cases is known as a Haemato Oncologist.
 Diseases like leukemia, hemophilia, anemia, lymphomas, thalassemias and cancer of other organs come under Haemato Oncology.
 The abbreviated term for it is hem-onc.

 - Lymphoma (Hodgkin and non-Hodgkin)